Skip to main content

 Dr. Figueroa’s main research interests focus on understanding the drivers of healthcare spending and poor clinical outcomes among older, vulnerable populations with complex needs.
 To date, this has included work on racial and ethnic minorities, dual-eligible Medicare-Medicaid beneficiaries, and people with disabilities, frailty, HIV, and serious mental illness.
 His research also focuses on evaluating policy interventions and payment reform aimed at improving quality of care and controlling costs, with a particular focus on how these reforms affect safety-net providers and hospitals.

 Thomas C. Tsai, MD, MPH co-directs the Healthcare Quality and Outcomes Lab at Harvard T.H.
 Chan School of Public Health.
-He is assistant professor of health policy and management at Harvard Chan School and assistant professor of surgery at Harvard Medical School.
+He is associate professor of health policy and management at Harvard Chan School and associate professor of surgery at Harvard Medical School.
 He is also a practicing surgeon at Brigham and Women’s Hospital.

 Dr. Tsai’s research focuses on understanding the impact of health policy efforts on achieving value in our healthcare system by reducing spending and improving outcomes.
 He leads a breadth of projects bridging clinical medicine, health policy, and public health through three key portfolios: healthcare quality and equity; health policy evaluation; and health system resilience.